Seagate/nx-lyve-cloud-plugin/SECURITY.md

-# Nx-Lyve-Cloud-Plugin Security Policy
+# Dw-lyve-cloud-Plugin Security Policy

 We take security seriously.
-If you find any security vulnerabilities in any of the Nx-Lyve-Cloud-Plugin source code, or other binary tools, please report it to us as described below.
+If you find any security vulnerabilities in any of the Dw-lyve-cloud-Plugin source code, or other binary tools, please report it to us as described below.

 ## Reporting Security Issues